PoliticalGraveyard.com

 William George Clark (1924-2001) — also known as William G. Clark — of Chicago, Cook County, Ill.
 Born in Chicago, Cook County, Ill., July 16, 1924.
 Democrat.
 Served in the U.S. Army during World War II; member of Illinois state house of representatives, 1953-54, 1957-59; member of Illinois state senate, 1955-56; delegate to Democratic National Convention from Illinois, 1960, 1964; Illinois state attorney general, 1961-69; candidate for U.S. Senator from Illinois, 1968; justice of Illinois state supreme court, 1976-92.
 Catholic.
 Member, American Bar Association; Amvets; American Legion; Moose; Elks; Knights of Columbus; Ancient Order of Hibernians; Catholic Lawyers Guild.
 Died in Skokie, Cook County, Ill., August 17, 2001 (age 77 years, 32 days).
 Interment at Calvary Cemetery, Evanston, Ill.

 Edward T. Corcoran (c.1894-1937) — of Forest Hills, Queens, Queens County, N.Y.
 Born in Mechanicville, Saratoga County, N.Y., about 1894.
-Son of Dominic Corcoran.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; elected delegate to New York state constitutional convention 2nd District 1937, but died before taking office.
 Catholic.
 Irish ancestry.
 Member, Knights of Columbus; Friendly Sons of St. Patrick; American Legion; Elks; Catholic Lawyers Guild.
 Died, in Rockefeller Institute hospital, Manhattan, New York County, N.Y., November 25, 1937 (age about 43 years).
 Burial location unknown.

-Relatives: Married to Margaret M. McCosker.
+Relatives: Son of Dominic Corcoran; married to Margaret M. McCosker.

 Francis Edwin Dorn (1911-1987) — also known as Francis E. Dorn — of Brooklyn, Kings County, N.Y.
 Born in Brooklyn, Kings County, N.Y., April 18, 1911.
-Son of J. J. Dorn and Adelaide (Leman) Dorn.
 Republican.
-Lawyer; member of New York state assembly from Kings County 10th District, 1941-42; defeated, 1938; served in the U.S. Navy during World War II; U.S. Representative from New York 12th District, 1953-61; defeated, 1948, 1950; candidate for borough president of Brooklyn, New York, 1961.
+Lawyer; member of New York state assembly from Kings County 10th District, 1941-42; defeated, 1937, 1938; served in the U.S. Navy during World War II; U.S. Representative from New York 12th District, 1953-61; defeated, 1948 (7th District), 1949 (7th District), 1950 (7th District), 1960 (12th District), 1962 (15th District); candidate for borough president of Brooklyn, New York, 1961.
 Catholic.
 Member, American Bar Association; Catholic Lawyers Guild; Eagles; Elks; American Legion; Veterans of Foreign Wars; Knights of Columbus.
 Died, of cancer, in Columbia Presbyterian Hospital, Manhattan, New York County, N.Y., September 17, 1987 (age 76 years, 152 days).
 Interment at Green-Wood Cemetery, Brooklyn, N.Y.

 See also congressional biography — Govtrack.us page — Find-A-Grave memorial